csesoc/csesoc-game-2026/README.md

 - run_tests(tests): calls run_test on all tests given in array "tests", and returns true if all tests pass

 ### converter
-need to communicate with tilemap team to work out:
+converts visual code blocks into Godot objects for the interpreter. will catch syntax errors (functions as a compiler). need to communicate with tilemap team to work out:
 - how does a node communicate what type of block it is?
 - where to find the node's filled-in values
 - how is nesting represented